Clarkson-Applied-Data-Science/bhojanha-final-project/README.md

 https://user-images.githubusercontent.com/54153457/207179728-2e1ae946-0971-4e57-aacb-837ac38e9338.mov

-#  Plotting a Heatmap of sold houses in New York with Latitude and longitude using Folium
+#  Plotting a HeatMap of sold houses in New York with Latitude and longitude using Folium

 Code: